 You must find a way to enjoy practicing.
 And, this is possible.

 Tips for enjoying your mistakes:

-Check out my free course, where I teach you how to pay attention to mistakes, and what happens during mistakes so that you can find a way to get more in touch with that process and find a way to make it more meaningful to you.
+Check out my course, where I teach you how to pay attention to mistakes, and what happens during mistakes so that you can find a way to get more in touch with that process and find a way to make it more meaningful to you.
 This will help you stay focused and balanced, and help you learn something from your mistakes, rather than spending all your energy trying to eliminate them.

 4. Take risks

 To enjoy the process, you have to be open to taking risks, and you have to do it gladly.
 If there's no risk, there is no possibility for any reward, so take risks.

 When you have a feeling of excitement or possibility, like "maybe this will work (or maybe it won't)", try it.
 Yes, there may be a failure.
 Something might go horribly wrong, but that's the game that we're in here.
 So, take risks.
 Get used to that feeling of excitement, because that is the difference between enjoying what you're doing and the whole thing feeling like a total drag.